 Unlike Twitter, Instagram allows users to follow hashtags that they like.
 While this might not seem very significant, it can actually help you build a regular audience for your content.
 Instagram allows up to thirty hashtags per post.
 Keep in mind, though, just because you CAN doesn’t mean you SHOULD.
 So, what’s the sweet spot?
 According to Track Maven, posts with 9 hashtags got the most engagement on social media.
 Of course, you don’t have to stick with exactly 9, but keep this in mind when adding your hashtags.

 Figuring out the right hashtags to attach to posts you need time to craft can be a lot.
 Social media is a tool that can be extremely effective for your business, and NOT spending time on it can be a fatal mistake.
 If you don’t have the time to give your social media marketing the attention it needs, then you should consider hiring someone who can.
 A Virtual Assistant can be the perfect person to do just that.

-Book your Double My Business Strategy Session today and find out how one of our talented Virtual Professionals can give you leverage with your social media and so much more.
+Our talented Virtual Professionals can give you leverage with your social media and so much more.